DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

     - Colleges closer to the city centre are closer to the action, but may feel more surrounded / busy.
     - Colleges further from the city centre may feel bigger and more open, but can be further to travel to.
 - **How far / close are you to the lecture theatre:**
-    - In compsci first year, roughly half of the lectures are held in the New Museums Site, with the rest being held in the CL.
+    - In first year, roughly half of compsci lectures are held in the [New Museums Site](https://maps.app.goo.gl/Kh97KqFSdor3szGb6), with the rest being held in the [Computer Lab](https://maps.app.goo.gl/y5PR338BShjqrq367).
-    - In all other years, most of your lectures are held in the Computer Lab.
+    - In second year onwards, almost all compsci lectures are held in the Computer Lab.
     - If you live close to the city centre, it is only a 10-15 minute cycle to the CL.
 - **How far / close are you to the shops:**
-    - Look on Google maps to see where the nearest shops are (most central colleges shop at the Sainsburies on Sidney Street).
+    - Look on Google maps to see where the nearest shops are (most central colleges shop at the [Sainsburies on Sidney Street](https://maps.app.goo.gl/pB5U2AUKHq7ixYbg8)).
 - **How touristy is your college?**
-    - Some popular colleges (e.g. King’s, Trinity, St Johns) can get a bit busy during Easter / summer.
+    - Some popular colleges (e.g. King’s, Trinity, St Johns) can get a bit busy during Easter / summer, as they open up the grounds to tourists.
     - Some people mind tourists walking through their college, whereas others don’t.
-    - How cheap is your college?
+- **How cheap is your college?**
-- **Is the accommodation / food cheap?**
+    - Is the accommodation / food cheap?
     - Does the college make you spend a minimum amount of money in the buttery per term (to keep the prices subsidised)?
     - Do you have to pay for extras such as laundry / gym?
 - **How rich is your college?**